ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 * [puppet][puppet] ([issues][puppet/issues]) - contains Puppet modules, which
   controls the software and configuration on all of our servers.
-   * Install software packages on the desktops ([ocf_desktop/manifests/packages.pp][puppet-desktop-packages])
+   * Install a standard set of software packages on each of the desktops ([ocf_desktop/manifests/packages.pp][puppet-desktop-packages])
    * Configure Firefox to show the "are you sure you want to quit" dialog ([PR #373][puppet-373])